demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 - **Change Management for FW**

    This is the main playbook in the Change Management pack.
-This playbook can be triggered by 4 different options:
+This playbook can be triggered by 2 different options:
-   - XSOAR
-   - Email
    - ServiceNow
    - Jira